Contemporary epidemiology of mental health

 Healthy norms, trauma, contagion, psychiatrisation, prevalence inflation hypothesis

 Modern developments in public mental health.
 We are all trapped in here with each other, and sometimes we feel bad about it.
-How do we calibrate the level of discourse around mental health?
+How do we calibrate the relationship between discourse about mental health and whether it is causing, or surfacing, mental health issues?
 See also depression, trauma…

 1 De-shaming mental health